Antom, leading provider of tailored payment solutionsAntom, leading provider of tailored payment solutions

 Card schemes (like Visa and Mastercard) monitor your monthly dispute activity in relation to your sales volume.
 If the number of chargebacks you receive exceeds the levels deemed acceptable by the scheme, you may be placed on their monitoring program.

-Once you’re on a program, the scheme can charge you monthly fines and additional fees, until you reduce the dispute activity back down to acceptable levels.
+Once you’re on a program, the scheme can charge you fines and additional fees, until you reduce the dispute activity back down to acceptable levels.
 We will notify you if you are at risk of or have been enrolled in such a program and collaborate with you in reducing your disputes.

 In this document, we list Visa and Mastercard's monitoring programs to enhance your understanding of these programs.